 Our favourite books to read at Christmas with the kids are the Christmasaurus series by Tom Fletcher.
 These stories are just so fun and exciting.
-We’ve had those in our Christmas tree day box the past couple of years but sadly there isn’t a new one out this year.
+We’ve had those in our Christmas tree day box the past couple of years and there is a new one out this year – The Christmasaurus and the Naughty List (affiliate link).
 You can buy the Christmasaurus books pretty cheaply via amazon below and we really enjoyed reading them as a family.
 I’m dying for them to be made into films!

 Another one we have enjoyed over the years is the Bear stays up for Christmas: ‘Bear’s friends are determined to keep Bear awake for Christmas!
 So they wake Bear up and have him help them find a Christmas tree, bake cakes, hang up stockings, and sing Christmas songs.
 Bear stays up–by discovering that giving is one of the best Christmas presents of all!’

 The Jolly Christmas Postman is a classic: ‘It’s Christmas Eve and the Jolly Postman is delivering greetings to everyone’s favourite fairy-tale characters.
 He has a card for Baby Bear, a game for Red Riding Hood, a get-well jigsaw for poor Humpty Dumpty and lots more packages to deliver!
 The Jolly Postman keeps on peddling his bicycle up hill and down dale. . . and into everybody’s hearts.’